Sleep: Insomniac -> Baby

 - SR1 Delta Sleep Device - Works well for naps, but you have to get the placement right.

-- Use caffeine only upon awakening
+- Use caffeine only upon awakening, as it resets the circadian rhythm

 - Vagus Nerve Stimulation (I make sure to wear the BBGs since the screen is blue)